esprfid/esp-rfid/README.md

 ## Getting Started
 This project still in its development phase.
 New features (and also bugs) are introduced often and some functions may become deprecated.
 Please feel free to comment or give feedback.
-* Latest development version is v0.3alpha
+* Latest development version is v0.3beta
-* Latest released compiled binaries are from v0.3alpha and can be found in directory "/compiledbin"
+* Latest released compiled binaries are from v0.3beta and can be found in directory "/compiledbin"
 * See [Known Issues](https://github.com/omersiar/esp-rfid#known-issues) before starting right away.
 * See [ChangeLog](https://github.com/omersiar/esp-rfid/blob/master/CHANGELOG.md)
 * See [To Do](https://github.com/omersiar/esp-rfid#to-do) for what to expect in future.

 ### What You Will Need
 ### Hardware
-* An ESP8266 module or development board like WeMos or NodeMcu with at least 32Mbit Flash (equals to 4MBytes)(ESP32 may work too, testing needed)
+* An ESP8266 module or development board like WeMos or NodeMcu with at least 32Mbit Flash (equals to 4MBytes)(ESP32 does not supported at this time)
 * A MFRC522 RFID PCD Module
 * A Relay Module (or you can build your own circuit)
 * n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number